 Color Harmony Schemes

-Color harmony schemes are proven formulas for combining colors that work well together.
+Harmony schemes are formulas for combining colors that already work.
 Use them as starting points, not rigid rules.

 Why Harmony Matters

-Random color combinations often clash.
-Harmony schemes use the color wheel's geometry to create intentional relationships:
+Random color combinations clash.
+Harmony schemes use the wheel's geometry to set up intentional relationships:

-- Justifiable choices - "It's a split-complementary scheme" beats "I liked it"
+- Justifiable choices.
+"It is a split-complementary scheme" beats "I liked it."

-- Systematic variations - Easy to create alternatives within the same scheme
+- Systematic variations.
+Easy to swap an alternative within the same scheme.

 Monochromatic